Little Navmap Logo

 Same as Set Destination Runway in the map context menu.
 Only active if the current flight plan has a departure airport.
 See more about this in chapter Departure and Destination Runway.

-Toggles the flight plan drag and drop edit mode on the map.
+Toggles the flight plan click-and-drag edit mode on the map.
 See Map Flight Plan Editing.

 Opens the flight plan calculation dialog window which allows to automatically generate a flight plan by various criteria.
 The window is pulled into foreground if already open.